 Welcome to the Charleston County Aviation Authority Police Department.
 It is my pleasure, along with the women and men of the Police Department, to welcome you to our airport community.

-The Charleston International Airport is co-located with the Charleston Air Force Base, which is 10 miles northwest of the City of Charleston, S.C.
+The Charleston International Airport is co-located with the Charleston Air Force Base, which is 10 miles northwest of the city of Charleston, S.C.
 The airport is situated near Interstate 26 and the Mark Clark Expressway (Interstate 526).
 Six air carriers operate from Charleston International Airport with approximately 124 flights each day.
 We hope that you will take an opportunity during your visit to Charleston to explore our great community and its many historic attractions.

 The Charleston County Aviation Authority Board established the Charleston County Aviation Authority Police Department in 1990.
 It was the board's intention to create a law enforcement agency customized to respond to the unique environment of an airport community and the air traveling public.
 The first police force in July 1990 consisted of 13 police officers and one civilian employee.
-The agency developed into a cohesive law enforcement operation with the Federal Aviation Administration, the Aviation Authority and the diverse community of 2.5 million travelers who use the airport yearly.
+The agency developed into a cohesive law enforcement operation with the Federal Aviation Administration, the Aviation Authority and the diverse community of nearly 3 million travelers who use the airport yearly.